mikko-apo/ki-router.js/README.md

 * Simple integration with other javascript frameworks.
 Attaches listeners to document level, does not interfere with events handled by application's javascript
 * No dependencies on other javascript libraries

-# Three modes of operation
+# Five ways to use ki-router.js

+ki-router.js is good for parsing URL like strings and it works without a browser.
+You can configure any number of urls and functions.
+For example, like this:

+    router = KiRouter.router();
+    router.add("/say/*/to/:name", function (params) { say_hello( params.splat, params.name ) } );
+    router.exec("/say/Hello 123/456/to/world")

+You can use ki-router.js to trigger init functions for different views:

+    var router = KiRouter.router();
+    router.add("/prelaunch", function (params) { prelaunch.init() } );
+    router.add("/signup", function (params) { signup.init() } );
+    $( document ).ready(function() {
+        router.renderInitialView();
+    });

+For single page apps, ki-router.js supports three kinds modes:

+* HistoryApi
+* Hashbang
+* Transparent

+All single page app modes intercept clicks to A tags if the href matches a known route.

 ## HistoryApi mode

 This is the best mode if you need search engine support and nice urls.
-In HistoryApi mode ki-router intercepts link clicks only if the browser supports the History API.
-With older browsers (IE9/8) each link click forces browser to get a new page and ki-router renders the correct view. ki-router will not fall back to hashbang links.
+In HistoryApi mode ki-router.js intercepts link clicks only if the browser supports the History API.
+With older browsers (IE9/8) each link click forces browser to get a new page and ki-router.js renders the correct view.
+Check transparent mode if you want fallback to hashbangs.

-For search engine support, each page rendered by the server needs to include the relevant content for that specific page.

 Additional things to consider:

-* Backend server needs be configured so that it returns the correct content for all possible links (search engine support)
+* Backend server needs be configured so that it returns a page for all possible urls.
+The page can have same content if you use ki-router.js to render the correct view.
+* If you need search engine support each page rendered by the server needs to include the relevant content for that specific page.
 * Hashbangs are not used because search engine support would need to be implemented for both regular links and _escaped_fragments_
-* Rendering on old browsers gets a little slower because the content might be rendered twice

 ## Hashbang mode

-Hashbang mode is useful if you either prefer hashbang urls or want to serve your application from single url
+Hashbang mode is useful if you either prefer hashbang urls or want to serve your application from a single url or file.

 Additional things to consider:
 * Links in HTML document can be in either plain format or prefixed with "#!".
 Both of these will work: "/path/123" and "#!/path/123"